-- Direct experience is defined as experience gained in the same industry and sector corresponding to the first three digits of the proposed NAICS code. - Related experience is defined as experience gained in a similar industry operating in a related business line as the proposed business based on the proposed NAICS code.
+- Direct experience is defined as experience gained in the same industry group, as defined by the first four digits of the proposed NAICS code. - Related experience is defined as experience gained in on the same economic subsector, as defined by the first three digits of the proposed NAICS code.